United States Coast Guard: History

-Deployable Operations Group
+Deployable Operations Group/Deployable Specialized Forces

 The Deployable Operations Group (DOG) was a Coast Guard command established in July 2007.
 The DOG established a single command authority to rapidly provide the Coast Guard, Department of Homeland Security, Department of Defense, Department of Justice and other interagency operational commanders adaptive force packages drawn from the Coast Guard's deployable specialized force units.
-The DOG was disestablished on 22 April 2013 and its deployable specialized forces (DSF) units were placed under the control of the Atlantic and Pacific Area Commanders.
+The DOG was disestablished on 22 April 2013 and reorganized into Deployable Specialized Forces (DSF) units that were placed under the control of the Atlantic and Pacific Area Commanders.

 The planning for the unit began after the terrorist attacks of 11 September 2001, and culminated with its formation on 20 July 2007.
 Its missions included maritime law enforcement, anti-terrorism, port security, pollution response, and diving operations.

 There were over 25 specialized units within the Deployable Operations Group including the Maritime Security Response Team, Maritime Safety and Security Teams, Law Enforcement Detachments, Port Security Units, the National Strike Force, and Regional Dive Lockers.
 The DOG also managed Coast Guard personnel assigned to the Navy Expeditionary Combat Command and was involved in the selection of Coast Guard candidates to attend Navy BUD/S and serve with Navy SEAL Teams.